0day-ci/linux/Documentation/watchdog/watchdog-parameters.rst

 	timeout.
 Setting this to a non-zero value can be useful to ensure that either userspace comes up properly, or the board gets reset and allows fallback logic in the bootloader to try something else.
+    start_enabled:
+	Watchdog is started on module insertion.
+This option can be also selected by kernel config (default=kernel config parameter).
+	Use only for watchdog drivers which doesn't support this parameter by itself.

 -------------------------------------------------